coder/docs/setup/coder-for-docker/upgrade.md

 This guide will show you how to upgrade your Coder for Docker deployment.

-To upgrade, rerun the following command to download the resources you need, including the latest images:
+To upgrade, run the following command to download the resources you need, including the latest images (ensure that you're providing the correct version number in the command):

 ```console
 docker run --rm -it \